syedumerahmedcode/strategy-pattern/README.md

 ## Explanation Strategy Pattern

 **Reasons for using strategy method pattern:**
 - Problem with inheritance: TODO: Describe it with a general scenario.
-Use theexample of Ducks but in a general way.
+Use the example of Ducks but in a general way.
 - strategy pattern uses composition.

 The **scenario used in this project** is as follows: